Gustave Rolin-Jaequemyns, advisor to King Chulalongkorn from 1892 till 1901

 There are some famous Western expatriates (early farangs) who played a role in Thai history, or otherwise made an impact.
 Best known and most written about likely is Constantine Phaulkon (1647-1688), of Greek origin, and a counsellor and politician at the court of King Narai, during the Ayutthaya period.
 Another famed person is Anna Leonowens, who taught the wives and children of King Mongkut (Rama IV), and later became a media personality and writer, whose books loosely provided the content for the movies 'The King and I'.

 During the late 19th century, a Belgian expatriate, Gustave Rolin-Jaequemyns (1835-1902), played a important role as an advisor to King Chulalongkorn (Rama V).

-Prior to his position as an advisor Gustave Rolin-Jaequemyns played an important role in Belgian politics.
-Gustave Rolin-Jaequemyns studied law at the University of Ghent (located in Flanders, but at the time the language used at all Belgian universities was French).
+Prior to his position as an advisor Gustave Rolin-Jaequemyns played an important role in legal matters, and later Belgian politics.
+He studied law at the University of Ghent (located in Flanders, but at the time the language used at all Belgian universities was French).
 After his studies, he devoted himself to international law.
 He helped establish the Institut de Droit International (Ghent, September 1873).
 This institute was the first permanent body of legal experts to focus on international law, and received the Nobel Peace Prize in 1904, two years after the death of Gustave Rolin-Jaequemyns.
 From the mid 1870s, Rolin occupied himself also with the situation in the Belgian Congo.

 Gustave Rolin-Jaequemyns was also active in Belgian politics and member of the Unitarian Liberal Party.
 He became Minister of the Interior of Belgium from 1878 to 1884.